Real Name | Timothy Deane Sylvia |

 Fact Sheet

-- Tim Sylvia's real name is Timothy Deane Sylvia
+- Wondering what Tim Sylvia's full name is?
+Tim Sylvia's full name is Timothy Deane Sylvia

 - Tim Sylvia works as a(n) Retired Professional Mixed Martial Artist

-- Where did Tim Sylvia go to school?
-Tim Sylvia is a graduate of Ellsworth High School, karate school
+- Which school did Tim Sylvia go to?
+Tim Sylvia attended Ellsworth High School, karate school

 FAQ